Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

 #### Convert CJS module to EcmaScript Modules(ESM)

 Since Node v14, there are two kinds of modules, CommonJS Modules (CJS) and EcmaScript Modules (ESM) .
 The main difference between CJS and ESM is that CJS loads every module synchronously, and ESM loads every module asynchronously.
+Lets convert our CJS file to ESM:

 **Steps to move cjs project to ESM**